bholten/lcl/README.md

 Lcl is a Tcl-inspired scripting language with **lexical scoping**.
 It provides the simplicity and extensibility of Tcl's "everything is a string" philosophy while adding modern features like closures, immutable bindings, and namespaces.

+Lcl is implemented in **C89** with no dependencies except for a hosted C standard library.

+## Why?

+Tcl is woefully unappreciated.
+It is one of the best languages for creating DSLs and embedding them in C/C++ projects.
+It's been described as "Lisp for C programmers" and it definitely hits that same itch: homoiconicity ("everything is a string") and simple metaprogramming by passing around literal blocks of code and operating on them as data.

+However, Tcl's scoping rules are... awkward.
+Whenever I've worked with Tcl, I often find myself fighting the scoping, and wishing it was simply lexical.

+Hence, Lcl.

+The intent for Lcl is therefore focused on DSL embeddings and scripting for C/C++ projects, not as a complete replacement for -- or even any compatability with -- Tcl.
+This constrains the design and scope of the project: I'm not particularly interested in making a full language with an independent runtime.
+I'm focused on making embedding into C/C++ projects easy and fun; a way to use a Tcl-like extentions language with more Scheme-like semantics.

 ## Key Differences from Tcl

 | Feature  | Tcl                          | Lcl                                                            |